This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Respiratory Issues

-Difficulties in swallowing, low activity levels, excessive drooling, blocked airways, and the inability to cough are among a few of the various reasons that children with cerebral palsy may experience respiratory issues.
+Difficulties in swallowing, low activity levels, excessive drooling, blocked airways, and the inability to cough are among a few reasons children with cerebral palsy may experience respiratory issues.

-Around “30% of children with cerebral palsy [have] respiratory complications,” according to a study published by the U.S. National Institutes of Health.[6]
+Around “30% of children with cerebral palsy [have] respiratory complications,” according to a study.[6]

 There are numerous respiratory conditions associated with cerebral palsy, including: